 Prerequisite: TESL 500 or permission of instructor.
 This course focuses on strategic development of reading and writing skills in the content areas for PreK-12 English language learners.
+Skills in methods of teaching ESL literacy include understanding of the World-Class Instructional and Design Assessment (WIDA) English Language Development Standards.
 The emphasis is on language acquisition, linguistic awareness, concept of print, phonics, fluency, vocabulary development, and comprehension strategies.
 It explores strategies that will scaffold literacy development for ELLs, including process writing, questioning skills, and literal, critical and evaluative comprehension of content material.
 It also examines the political and social impact for language learners in the literacy debate.
 Field experience required.

 530 – Second Language Methods: Literacy and Language Skills (3)

 Prerequisite: EDCI 501 or permission of instructor.
 This course covers current principles, practices, and approaches for teaching second language reading, writing, listening, and speaking to learners at varying levels of proficiency in both second and foreign language programs.
-It includes the basics of second-language acquisition theory.
-The emphasis is on techniques for lesson design, literacy, content based language instruction, and integrating components of communicative competence in the second language classroom.
+It includes the basics of second language acquisition theory.
+Skills in the teaching of reading and writing include similarities and differences between first and second language literacy and a balanced, domain specific literacy approach with emphasis on techniques for lesson design, content-based language instruction, and integrating components of communicative competence.
+Includes knowledge of the effects of sociocultural variables on the instructional setting in the second language classroom.

 531 – ESL Curriculum, Assessment, and Leadership (3)

 Prerequisite: TESL 530 or permission of instructor.
 This course provides practical, in-depth coverage of current approaches and research-based trends in teaching English language learners from PreK to adult.
-Topics emphasized include development of curricula for content-based language instruction, development of summative and formative assessments in a standards-based program, and strategies for effective teacher collaboration.
-It also covers skills for reflective practice and classroom research, evaluation of materials and technology for language learning, and advocacy for culturally and linguistically diverse students.
+Topics emphasized include development of curricula for content-based language instruction, development of summative and formative assessments in a standards-based program to include how to prepare students for the Assessing Comprehension and Communication in English State-to-State for English Language Learners (Access for ELLs) test, and strategies for effective teacher collaboration.
+The course covers skills for reflective practice, classroom research, evaluation of materials and technology for language learning, and advocacy for culturally and linguistically diverse students.

 532 – Differentiated Instruction Across the Curriculum for English Language Learners (3)

-This course provides an introduction to effective strategies for differentiating instruction for English language learners (ELLs) in the mainstream classroom.
+This course provides an introduction to effective strategies for differentiating instruction for English language learners (ELLs) in the mainstream classrooms including understanding of the World-Class Instructional and Design Assessment (WIDA) English Language Development Standards.
 It examines the effects of policy and practice on students from culturally and linguistically diverse backgrounds.
-Among the topics addressed are: current research on cultural and cognitive learning style, sociocultural contexts of teaching and learning, differentiated instruction for reading, writing, and language acquisition across the curriculum, and socio-cultural influences on subject-specific learning.
-The course also reviews performance based classroom assessment relative to standards-based assessment and examines the implications that standards-based teaching has on the classroom and school environment for ELLs.
+Among the topics addressed are: current research on cultural and cognitive learning style, socio- cultural contexts of teaching and learning, differentiated instruction for reading, writing, and language acquisition across the curriculum, and socio-cultural influences on subject-specific learning.
+The course also reviews performance-based classroom assessment relative to standards-based assessment (Access for ELLs®) and examines the implications that standards-based teaching has on the classroom and school environment for ELLs.

 535 – Individual Practicum (2 credits)